 NOTE: These roles may need to be combined in a new meeting, and not all are essential at the beginning.
 A guide for a new meeting might go like this:

-Each meeting picks different parts of the AA Basic text to read from at the end and at the beginning of the meeting.
+Plymouth-LtP-secretary-script-litStudy.pdf - Living the Program (Plymouth) Literature StudyIt is common for a group to select different parts of the book Alcoholics Anonymous to read from at the end and at the beginning of the meeting.
 Page numbers can be found in the secretary's readings.

-There are no rules but there is a list of 12 principles which, if followed will keep the meeting healthy and productive.
+There are no rules but there is a list of twelve principles which, if followed will keep the meeting healthy and productive.
 These principles are called the Twelve Traditions.